Patrice Carteron: Wadi Degla

-After leaving Mazembe, Carteron took over at Wadi Degla SC in the 2016–17 season.
+After leaving Mazembe, Carteron took over at Wadi Degla in the 2016–17 season.
 The team won 20 of their 30 matches during Carteron's tenure.

 Al-Nassr

 In 2017, Carteron moved on to Al-Nassr, where he led the club to a third-place finish in the Saudi Professional League, thus qualifying for the Asian Champions League.

 Phoenix Rising

 On 22 May 2017, United Soccer League club Phoenix Rising announced Carteron would take over head coaching duties, and would join the club as early as the first week of June.

 Al Ahly

 On 12 June 2018, the nab team Al Ahly officially announced the signing of Carteron to take the seat of the manager for two years.

 Following Al Ahly's loss at the 2018 CAF Champions League Final and the team's knockout from the Arab Club Champions Cup, he was sacked on 23 November 2018.